Swapnajoy/See-and-Tell/README.md

 Now that you're set up, it's time to dive into the world of **retrieval-augmented generation** and explore the exciting potential of Vision-Language Models!
 Whether you're here to generate better captions or experiment with multimodal tasks, this project offers a lot of room for creativity.

+While the model performs well in identifying key objects and generating relevant descriptions, it is not perfect.
+The generated captions are typically accurate for the main objects in the image but may not always capture finer details or produce highly coherent text in complex scenarios.
+The model's performance improves as it encounters more diverse data, and further fine-tuning may enhance its capabilities.

 Happy experimenting! 🚀